 How to be a PhilHealth Voluntary Member

 Usually, they are Filipinos with their own businesses.

 Nevertheless, they can still acquire PhilHealth membership through these steps.

 Step 1.
 Visit the nearest PhilHealth branch.

 Step 2.
-Fill-up two (2) copies of PhilHealth Member Registration forms.
+Fill up two (2) copies of the PhilHealth Member Registration forms.

-You can download this form from their website.
+You can download this form from their PhilHealth website online.